la2050/archive/_projects/2015/free-concerts-community-=-change.md

   In 2016, Grand Performances (GP) celebrates 30 years of presenting FREE, high quality performing arts that reflect the best of global culture and inspire community among America's most diverse audience.
-'In one to three sentences, please describe your proposal.': >- GP believes that art can introduce us to the big issues of society and to each other – a vital role in a city as diverse as ours.
-For our milestone season, GP will present 50+ free cultural events including live performances and public conversations at our iconic Downtown L.A. venue plus community outreach programs serving more than 60,000 people from across the region.
-GP will connect audiences to artists and each other resulting in greater participation in L.A.’s cultural and civic life.
 Where will you be working?:
   - City of Los Angeles
 How do you plan to use these resources to make change?: